-For 2016, 2017 and 2018, Anadolu Sigorta recorded net profit of TL 102 million, TL 202 million and TL 325 million, respectively, on a consolidated basis.
-Anadolu Sigorta's products are distributed through its over 2,300 professional agents and through the Bank's and other contracted banks' branches.
+million in net pension contributions (TL 1,112 million for 2018).
+For 2019, Anadolu Hayat Emeklilik recorded a net profit of TL 361 million on a consolidated basis (TL 255 million for 2018).
+Anadolu Hayat Emeklilik insurance and pension products are distributed through its approximately 250 professional agents and through the Bank's and other contracted banks' branches and direct sales specialists.